3V1LXD/ROT/README.md

 Please utilize this script in a manner that promotes learning and understanding of the underlying concepts without violating any terms of service, EULA, or other legal and ethical guidelines.

-## Usage

-Before using this script, please ensure you have the vgamepad library installed, a 'YOURGAME.ini' file set up with key bindings in a seperate folder called 'bindings', and a separate folder called 'rotations' containing rotation configuration files for different game classes or builds.

-When running the script, it will prompt you to press a specific hotkey combination to toggle the combat rotation on and off.
-Note that this functionality is provided for educational purposes and should not be used to gain an unfair advantage or violate the terms of service of any game.

 ## Contributing

 Contributions to this project should focus on improving its educational value or expanding its capabilities for learning and experimentation, without promoting or enabling cheating or exploitation in any game.